ethmarks/ethmarks.github.io/content/blog/screamcipher.md

 ## Conclusion

-ȀA̰ẢĂÁ ẢĀ ÅȦÀẢÅÄÃĂA̦ ẢÃÂ'Ā ÀÁȂA̦ A̯ȂAA̧ĀẢA̧AĂ, Ả A̮ẢÂA̱ ĀA̰Á ÃA̧ȂÁAǍ A̧ẢA̯A̰ÁȂ A̱ÁĂẢA̋A̰ĀA̮ÄĂ AÂA̱ ÁÂA̓ÅA̦ÁA̱ ǍAẠẢÂA̋ ĀA̰ẢÃ A̧ÅÂÀÁȂĀÁȂ. ĀA̰Á ÅÂĂA̦ ÄÃÁ A̧AÃÁ Ả A̧AÂ ĀA̰ẢÂẠ ÅA̮ ẢÃ ÃÁÂA̱ẢÂA̋ ĂÅȀ-ÃÁA̧ÄȂẢĀA̦ A̯ȂẢÀAĀÁ ǍÁÃÃAA̋ÁÃ ÅÀÁȂ A̧ÅǍǍÄÂẢA̧AĀẢÅÂ A̧A̰AÂÂÁĂÃ ȀA̰ÁȂÁ ÂÅȦÅA̱A̦ ÁĂÃÁ ȂÁAA̱Ã A̽ẠA̧A̱, ȦÄĀ ĀA̰AĀ'Ã A A̯ȂÁĀĀA̦ A̮ÄÂÂA̦ ÄÃÁ A̧AÃÁ.
+<p aria-label="While it obviously isn't very practical, I find the scream cipher delightful and enjoyed making this converter.
+The only use case I can think of is sending low security private messages over communication channels where nobody else reads xkcd, but that's a pretty funny use case.">ȀA̰ẢĂÁ ẢĀ ÅȦÀẢÅÄÃĂA̦ ẢÃÂ'Ā ÀÁȂA̦ A̯ȂAA̧ĀẢA̧AĂ, Ả A̮ẢÂA̱ ĀA̰Á ÃA̧ȂÁAǍ A̧ẢA̯A̰ÁȂ A̱ÁĂẢA̋A̰ĀA̮ÄĂ AÂA̱ ÁÂA̓ÅA̦ÁA̱ ǍAẠẢÂA̋ ĀA̰ẢÃ A̧ÅÂÀÁȂĀÁȂ. ĀA̰Á ÅÂĂA̦ ÄÃÁ A̧AÃÁ Ả A̧AÂ ĀA̰ẢÂẠ ÅA̮ ẢÃ ÃÁÂA̱ẢÂA̋ ĂÅȀ-ÃÁA̧ÄȂẢĀA̦ A̯ȂẢÀAĀÁ ǍÁÃÃAA̋ÁÃ ÅÀÁȂ A̧ÅǍǍÄÂẢA̧AĀẢÅÂ A̧A̰AÂÂÁĂÃ ȀA̰ÁȂÁ ÂÅȦÅA̱A̦ ÁĂÃÁ ȂÁAA̱Ã A̽ẠA̧A̱, ȦÄĀ ĀA̰AĀ'Ã A A̯ȂÁĀĀA̦ A̮ÄÂÂA̦ ÄÃÁ A̧AÃÁ.</p>

-~ÁĀA̰AÂ
+<p aria-label="~Ethan">~ÁĀA̰AÂ</p>